 The Clergy-Laity doctrine divides the flock into two disparate halves, rather than to make it more unified and homogeneous.
 The good shepherd story described in John's gospel chapter 10 describes the characteristics of a good shepherd.
 It list among the virtues, intimacy and closeness of the shepherd to the flock.
 The shepherd knows each of his charges by name; he will sacrifice his personal comfort and life for the flock.
 Finally we are told that Jesus is this shepherd.
 The psalmist has written almost a thousand years before, "The Lord is my shepherd, I shall not want."
 It is unlikely that a human shepherd could duplicate the qualities of Christ Jesus the true bishop (overseer) and shepherd (pastor) of our souls."

-He has the necessary compassion and wisdom to minister hope, encouragement,
+the necessary compassion and wisdom to minister hope, encouragement,

 wisdom and strength to the flock.
 While being fully aware that he